 New, robust methodology is side benefit

-HUNTSVILLE, Ala. --Whether or not a gene is expressed, that is, whether it is turned on or turned off, is in part controlled by a group of proteins called transcription factors.
-Scientists in the Myers lab at the HudsonAlpha Institute recently published results of a basic research project undertaken to better understand mechanisms that determine cell type-specific transcription factor binding.
+Huntsville, Ala. –Whether or not a gene is — that is, whether it is turned on or turned off — is in part controlled by a group of proteins called transcription factors.
+Scientists in the Myers lab at the HudsonAlpha Institute for Biotechnology recently published results of a basic research project undertaken to better understand mechanisms that determine cell type-specific transcription factor binding.